goncasfausto04/DAM_Project/README.txt

 This repository was used for the Mobile Applications Development class project.
+To install just run the apk on an android device.

-To run the app change directory to the Noodle folder on cmd
+To run the code change directory to the Noodle folder on cmd (cd path/to/Noodle) then: npm install (if needed) npx expo start

-cd Noodle
-npm install (if needed)
-npx expo start